Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 after a full night’s rest

-**Peripheral Motes** are the character’s ability to manipulate the world immediately surrounding them, channelling it to their will.
+**Peripheral Motes** are the character’s ability to manipulate the world immediately surrounding them, channeling it to their will.
 Using these motes will **expose their anima banner**.

 Peripheral Mote pools are automatically refilled at the start of each